Thodoriskoutou/svelte-email-builder/README.md

 - Although the ground work for multi-user workflow is there, there's no ACL whatsoever.
 All users can see and edit all templates.
 - Due to the above multiple users editing the same template can result in data loss.
 - You need a reverse proxy and 2 FQDNs (1 for pocketbase and 1 for email builder) in order to use the docker deployment, else images will be uploaded, but won't show in the frontend
+- In nginx, in the email-builder vhost you'll need `proxy_set_header Origin http://$host;` for sveltekit form actions to work
 - oAuth2 needs:
   1. to use email builder's `/auth/callback/[provider]` as your redirect url, instead if pocketbase's
   2. a realtime (websocket) connection, which needs to be supported by your reverse proxy/ies. e.g. Cloudflare uses quik (HTTP 3), which needs to be enabled locally.
 For chromium based browsers: `chrome://flags/#enable-quic`